campswim/dashboard-demo/README.md

       - CI/CD deploy: N/A (because Netlify charges to connect a private GitHub repo).
       - Manual deploy:
         - change the "REACT_APP_ENV" in the .env file to "production";
-        - in the terminal, run "npm run build"
+        - in the terminal, run "npm run build";
         - in the terminal, run "netlify deploy" for a preview, indicating "build" as the directory to deploy;
         - if satisfied with the preview, run "netlify deploy --prod" in the terminal, indicating "build" as the directory to deploy.